SchoolOfCode/workshop_css-variables/README.md

 - main-text-size: main text, button
 - border-radius: .plant-listing, .plant-pic, buttons

+### Task 3

-3. The main-text-size value of 12px makes the text on the page a bit hard to read, don't you think?
+The main-text-size value of 12px makes the text on the page a bit hard to read, don't you think?
 By only changing the value of the main-text-size variable, change it so that all non-heading text on the page is 18px instead.

+### BONUS - Task 4

-4. By this point, you might be wondering why we bothered making the variables in the first place if the website still looks the same!
+By this point, you might be wondering why we bothered making the variables in the first place if the website still looks the same!
 But have you noticed the button in the footer that says "Toggle dark mode" yet?
 It's time to use the power of CSS variables to hook